Car colour popularity

-The most popular car colours As of 2024 were greyscale colours, with over 70% of cars produced globally being white, black, grey or silver.
-Red, blue and brown/beige cars ranged between 6% and 10% each, while all other colours amounted to less than 5%.
+The most popular car colours As of 2024 were greyscale colours, with 80% of cars produced being white, black, grey or silver.
+Red, blue, and green cars ranged between 2% and 9% each, while all other colours amounted to less than 2%.

+Survey results (2024)

+In 2024, online automotive search engine iSeeCars.com published a study measuring the colours of cars sold between January 2023 and April 2024.
+The results of the study are shown in the chart below.

 Survey results (2012)

 The results of colour popularity surveys conducted by American paint manufacturers PPG Industries (PPG) and DuPont (DP) (both for the year 2012) are shown in the table and chart below.
 Note that the results for silver and grey may be affected by discrepancies in how the companies classify these colours.

 Financial impacts of colour choice

 Silver is a popular colour for rental vehicles.
 Cars that are silver retain their value better than any other colour, reselling for around 10% more than white cars; this superior resale value has caused many UK police agencies to replace their standard white patrol cars with silver models.

 A common misconception is that red cars cost more to insure; in fact, insurers do not take colour into account.

 Studies show that white cars are safer, getting in 12% fewer collisions than black cars, although some studies show yellow cars as being slightly safer than white.
 This is a major reason why school buses are yellow in much of the world.
 The safety difference is because lighter coloured cars are easier for other drivers to see, especially at night.
 However, other factors, such as driver behavior and weather, are significantly more important to vehicle safety.